-Loads of Vans is committed to helping all-size businesses find the best van finance deals according to their true needs, at competitive prices.
+We are committed to helping all-size businesses find the best van finance deals according to their true needs, at competitive prices.
 We are the official dealer for Renault, Peugeot, Citroen, Fiat and Nissan, but we also work with other top brands in the industry like Vauxhall, Ford and Volkswagen.
 We can hire all range of sizes - small, medium and large vans, petrol, diesel or electric.
-Electric vans are great for fuel economy, but their performance will depend on the weight and type of cargo you transport.
+EVs are great for fuel economy, but their performance will depend on the weight and type of cargo you transport.

 Choose the make that you want, its colour and options such as electric folding mirrors or van cruise control, commit to an annual mileage of up to 60,000 miles per year, make the offers initial payment (usually from 3 to 9 months) and you’re ready to go.